 Rasmus Nørlem Sørensen, MA in Philosophy and Social Science.
 Head of Secretariat and Senior Analyst, The Democracy in Europe Organisation (DEO), which provides a platform for debates on EU.
 Expert in European politics, power relations and decision making processes in the EU, trade agreements and the EU Neighbourhood policy.

 Thorkild Høyer, Lawyer.
 Chair of the Rehabilitation and Research Centre for Torture Victims.
-Has acted as mediator on numerous occasions.
+Has acted as a mediator on numerous occasions.

 Trine Pertou Mach, Blogger and former Chair of Action Aid Denmark.